turingschool/backend-curriculum-site/module1/lessons/objects_classes_instances.md

 * Type of object: Refrigerator
 * Specific instances:
-    * Staff Fridge
-    * Small Fridge in Student Kitchen
-    * Large Fridge in Student Kitchen
+    * Staff Fridge, Small Fridge in Student Kitchen, Large Fridge in Student Kitchen
-* Attributes
-  * Brand
-  * Color
+* Attributes:
-  * Temperature
+  * Brand, Color, Temperature
-* Behaviors
-  * Add Food
-  * Remove Food
+* Behaviors:
-  * Change Temperature
+  * Add Food, Remove Food, Change Temperature

 ## Classes in Ruby

 ### Overview

-In programming, a *Class* is something that models:
+In programming, a **Class** is something that models:

 1. State
-1. Behavior
+2. Behavior

 State is what something *is*.
 Behavior is what something *does*.
 In the previous activity, our *Class* was refrigerator.
 We modeled the state of a refrigerator by defining the attributes "brand", "color", and "temperature".
 We modeled the behavior of a refrigerator by defining the methods "add food", "remove food", and "change temperature".

-An *Instance* or *Object* is a concrete representation of a *Class*.
-In the previous activity, "staff refrigerator" is a specific *Instance* of the Fridge *Class*.
-We can also say that "staff refrigerator" is a Fridge *Object*.
-Do not get confused by the terms *Instance* and *Object*.
+An **Instance** or **Object** is a concrete representation of a Class.
+In the previous activity, "staff refrigerator" is a specific Instance of the Fridge Class.
+We can also say that "staff refrigerator" is a Fridge Object.
+Do not get confused by the terms Instance and Object.
 They mean the exact same thing (for now).

-Think of a Class like a blueprint for a house and an Instance as an actual house.
+Think of a **Class** like a blueprint for a house and an **Instance** as an actual house.
 The blueprint is a just an idea of how the house should be built, and the house is the realization of that blueprint.

 ### Syntax